A Mixed Diet Makes DINO An Omnivorous Vision Encoder¶

 Loss & Training¶

-Symmetric cross-modal alignment loss: InfoNCE is computed over all modality pairs \((m_1, m_2)\):
+Symmetric cross-modal alignment loss: InfoNCE is calculated for all modality pairs \((m_1, m_2)\):

-Anchor loss: Prevents representational drift by constraining the student output \(h_m\) to remain close to the teacher output \(h_m^*\):
+Anchoring loss: Prevents representation drift by constraining student output \(h_m\) to stay close to teacher output \(h_m^*\):

 Key Experimental Results¶